LeoLiding/LeoLiding/README.md

 -->
 👯 I’m a Giser<br>
 🌱 I’m currently learning AI4S/Multimodal Large Models/Deep Learning<br>
-🔭 I’m currently pursing master degree in XMU<br>
+🔭 I’m currently pursing Master degree in XMU<br>
 🤔 I try to play kaggle sometimes<br>
 💬 Contact me if you are also interested in these things👋 <br>